How to charge your electric car with solar panels

 That means it’ll probably use some grid electricity if you charge your car during the day, to meet the peak power rating of your EV charger.

-You could also buy a technologically advanced ‘solar charger,’ which allows you to charge your car with solar electricity more effectively, with more options.
+To ensure that you’re charging your EV with solar, you’ll need a technologically advanced ‘solar charger,’ which allows you to power your car with solar electricity more effectively, with more options.

 These chargers usually come with a CT (Current Transformer) clamp that automatically turns the charger on when it senses your solar panels are generating electricity.